-The existing methods (including AS) generally do not account for the full dependence structure and joint extremes of the LF and HF variables.
-This may be the reason for some of their shortcomings, for instance the bias introduced by AS when it is applied to complex cases.
-Copula models offer a flexible way to describe such dependencies.
-A copula model is a statistical framework for multivariate distributions that decouples marginal behavior from dependence.
-Compared to directly fitting a joint distribution, copulas can more effectively capture tail dependence, even with limited samples.
-Copula modelling of joint dependencies was e.g., recently used in reliability analysis of slopes in spatially variable soils based on limited sample data \cite{XL2026,WWZCJ2025}, in reliability analysis of systems consisting of dependent equipment parts \cite{QXSH2025,BCLJ2025}, in reliability-based design optimisation for correlated variables \cite{ZZYBW2026,LFFT2025} and to study the joint risk of different relevant variables for the overtopping of breakwaters \cite{MVM2024}.
-In extreme value analysis, copulas were used in similar ways to model the joint tail distribution of different variables (e.g., \cite{KJ2019}) and to model the dependence of loads in a mooring line and sea state parameters \cite{SACM2025}.
-Copula models have been used by oceanographers to model the joint statistics of dependent environmental variables (e.g., \cite{VFDKCG2024,DWLSWZ2024,FXLL2024,DV2005}) or to handle spatial dependency between extreme environmental variables (e.g., \cite{BGJM2020,GM2010,DPR2012}).
-Considering wave impact loading, copula models have also been used to model the joint distribution of the quasi-static and impulsive contributions of experimentally measured vertical wave impact pressures on a deck box \cite{WZX2022}, wave impact maxima on a coastal bridge conditioned on a minimum wave impact rise time \cite{SC2011}, extreme wave-induced stresses simultaneously measured at two different deck locations of a container vessel \cite{GSN2016}, the interaction of different parameters of an experimental dam break wave impact event \cite{SL2024}, the joint probability of the maxima and rise times of wave impact loads on breakwaters \cite{CPA2011}, and to derive the most likely wave impact load profile on a floating wind turbine as a function of the wave parameters \cite{YXSZB2025}.
-Copula models have also been combined with multi-fidelity modelling before: \cite{KNPVW2019,PCMW2016} defined multi-fidelity forms of importance sampling, and \cite{Proppe2019} used multi-fidelity modelling for reliability problems combined with a copula model to establish the model hierarchy.
-Earlier studies also combined copula modelling with adaptive sampling: \cite{LNDH2025,MZCLGG2026} combined Bayesian model updating with Monte Carlo Simulation (MCS) and copulas in reliability analysis, and \cite{BHRM2018} used a Bayesian model with a copula to capture the joint annual extremes of climate variables that change over time.
+Existing methods, including AS, generally do not capture the full probabilistic dependence or joint extremes of LF and HF variables, which may explain some limitations.
+Copula models provide a flexible framework for multivariate distributions, separating marginal behaviour from dependence.
+They can be used to interpolate the joint distribution learned from a limited number of samples.
+Further details are given in \Cref{app:copulabasics}.
+Copula models have recently been applied to reliability analysis of slopes in spatially variable soils with limited samples \cite{XL2026,WWZCJ2025}, systems of dependent equipment components \cite{QXSH2025,BCLJ2025}, reliability-based design optimization for correlated variables \cite{ZZYBW2026,LFFT2025}, and assessment of joint risks for breakwater overtopping \cite{MVM2024}.
+In extreme value analysis, copulas have been used to model joint tail distributions of multiple variables \cite{KJ2019} and the dependence between mooring line loads and sea state parameters \cite{SACM2025}.
+Copula models have long been used by oceanographers to capture the joint statistics of dependent environmental variables \cite{VFDKCG2024,DWLSWZ2024,FXLL2024,DV2005} and to account for spatial dependence between extreme environmental variables \cite{BGJM2020,GM2010,DPR2012}.
+For wave impact loading, copula models have been used to describe the joint distribution of quasi-static and impulsive components of measured deck pressures \cite{WZX2022}, wave impact maxima on a coastal bridge conditioned on rise time \cite{SC2011}, extreme stresses at multiple deck locations of a container vessel \cite{GSN2016}, interactions among parameters in experimental dam break impacts \cite{SL2024}, maxima and rise times of breakwater loads \cite{CPA2011}, and to derive the most likely wave impact load profile on a floating wind turbine based on wave conditions \cite{YXSZB2025}.
+Copula models have previously been integrated with multi-fidelity approaches: \cite{KNPVW2019,PCMW2016} developed multi-fidelity importance sampling, and \cite{Proppe2019} combined multi-fidelity modelling with a copula to establish a reliability model hierarchy.
+Copulas have also been paired with adaptive sampling: \cite{LNDH2025,MZCLGG2026} combined Bayesian model updating with MCS and copulas for reliability analysis, while \cite{BHRM2018} used a Bayesian model with a copula to capture joint annual extremes of time-varying climate variables.